makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-* Feel free to use Google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code by 9am Monday morning

-Challenge:
+  What is this?

+About:
 -------

-As usual please start by forking this repo.

-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.
+This is a weekend challenge form week 4 of the Maker's Academy course.
+We were asked to create a twitter clone that allows users to post messages to a public streams.

-Features:
+User Stories:
 -------
+ Here are the user stories provided for the challenge:
 ```
-STRAIGHT UP

 As a Maker
 So that I can let people know what I am doing
 I want to post a message (peep) to chitter